A Beginner's Guide to Mergers and Acquisitions

 It is sometimes particularly beneficial when two relatively small firms merge.
 Business functions are expensive for small firms.
 The combined business entity would be better able to afford the necessary activities of a going concern, but operating economies can be achieved by larger mergers and acquisitions as well.

 Economies of scale often come into play to increase operational efficiency.
 The cost of doing business generally decreases, especially in manufacturing industries, when materials and other purchases are scaled up.

 The Risks of Mergers and Acquisitions

 Shortly after the massive merger of communications giants AOL and Time-Warner, AOL—the acquired company—posted an almost unimaginable $100 billion loss, putting Time-Warner in financial jeopardy.
-This led to the problematic exits of top executives in both companies when they were held responsible for the financial disaster.
+It led to the problematic exits of top executives in both companies when they were held responsible for the financial disaster.
 In some ways, the underlying cause was simply bad timing because the merger coincided with a growing dot-com financial meltdown.

 Mergers can also fail because the corporate cultures of the two corporations are simply incompatible.
 At other times, mergers can achieve the desired financial goals yet operate against the public good, creating an anti-competitive monopoly.